hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README-HowTo.txt

 01. What is the "MusicService"?
 -------------------------------

-This simple App is a "Music Service", it is
+This App is a "Music Service", it is
 - a web service application providing a data interface with a restful JSON API
 - a web application running in the browser

-The Music Service manages music performers and recordings.
-Management implies CRUD operations on Performers and Recordings, up- and download of music data (mp3 files) as well as assigning performers to recordings or recordings to performers and the removal of these assignments.
+The Music Service manages Performers and Recordings.
+Management implies CRUD operations on Performers and Recordings, up- and download of music data (mp3 files) as well as assigning Performers to Recordings or Recordings to Performers and the removal of these assignments.

 One entity is a "Performer" with the following attributes:
-- name:             the performer's name
+- name:             the Performer's name
-- performerType:    which can be one of "Soloist", "Ensemble", "Conductor"
+- performerType:    one of "Soloist", "Ensemble", "Conductor"
-- recordings:       the recordings this performer is performing in
+- recordings:       the Recordings this Performer is performing in

-The other entity is a "Recording" with the following attributes:
+The other entity is a "Recording" with these attributes:
-- title:            the recording's title
+- title:            the Recording's title
 - composer:         the composer of the music contained in the recording
 - year:             the year in which the music has bin recorded
-- performers:       the performers by whom the recording was performed
+- performers:       the Performers by whom the Recording was performed

 The Music Service allows a client (web service client or web client) to perform the following operations: